Pleasure House Point: Hike Across Sandy Shores & Tidal Marshes in Virginia Beach

 In a few more steps, you’ll enjoy a brief break from sandy trail as you step foot on a brick-paved path that leads to the Brock Environmental Center.

 Here, you reach Marlin Bay Drive.
-You can either walk along the sidewalk to return to your car.
-Or, you can stay left to pop back onto the path (okay yes, this time left).
+You can walk along the sidewalk to return to your car.
+Or, you can stay left to pop back onto the path (yes, this time left).

 At the 1.7-mile mark, you’ll return to a familiar trail.
 Turn right and re-trace your steps from here to your car parked on Marlin Bay Drive.

-From my car, this hike took me less than one hour.
-I was moving at a good clip, but I encourage you to stop for a splash on the beach and to observe wildlife and waterfowl.
+From my car, this hike took me one hour.
+I was moving at a good clip, but I encourage you to stop for a splash on the beach and to observe native wildlife.

-Eager for steps on area hiking trails?
-Check out my favorite hikes in Virginia Beach.
+Looking for more steps on area hiking trails?
+Check out a few of my favorite hikes in Virginia Beach.